BishopFox/BrokenHill/docs/memory_requirements.md

 ## Models with more than about 500 million, but less than 2 billion parameters

-* There is probably a cutoff around 1 billion parameters where testing can be performed using 16 GiB  of memory, but we haven't tested in that configuration yet.
+* There is probably a cutoff around 1 billion parameters where testing can be performed using 16 GiB  of memory, but we haven't tested in that configuration yet
 * 24 GiB should be sufficient to perform typical testing using Broken Hill

 ## Models with 2 billion parameters